GoogleCloudPlatform/cluster-toolkit/community/examples/apptainer/examples/README.md

 # Using Apptainer Containers

+These examples cover some common uses of container technology for high performance computing.

+### Before you begin
+This demonstration assumes you have access to an [Artifact Registry](https://cloud.google.com/artifact-registry) repository and that you have set up the Apptainer custom build step.
+See [this section](../README.md#before-you-begin) for details.

 ### Dev

 You can use Apptainer to package your development environment to streamline your workflow in a cluster deployed via the HPC Toolkit.
 We provide examples of